John Derbyshire (swimmer): Life

-At the 1906 Intercalated Games in Athens Derbyshire won a bronze medal as a member of British 4×250 metre freestyle relay team and also competed in the 100 metre freestyle and 400 metre freestyle events.
-Two years later at London he won a gold medal as a member of British 4×200 metre freestyle relay team and was second in his heat of 100 metre freestyle and did not advance.
-Four years later at Stockholm he was third in his heat of 100 metre freestyle and did not advance.
+At the 1906 Intercalated Games in Athens, Derbyshire won a bronze medal as a member of the British 4×250 metre freestyle relay team and also competed in the 100 metre freestyle and 400 metre freestyle events.
+Two years later, in London, he won a gold medal as a member of the British 4×200 metre freestyle relay team and was second in his heat of 100 metre freestyle and did not advance.
+Four years later, in Stockholm, he was third in his heat of 100 metre freestyle and did not advance.
 The International Olympic Committee credits him with a gold medal in water polo at the 1900 Summer Olympics, but this is incorrect as sources contemporary to the Games indicate that he was in England too soon after the tournament to have been in Paris.
 The Daily Telegraph, dated Saturday, August 11, 1900 reported that Derbyshire did not make the trip and was replaced by Thomas Coe, who like Derbyshire, was a member of the Osborne Swimming Club.

-In 1921 Derbyshire was a founding member of the Penguin Swimming Club, later to become the Hammersmith Penguin Swimming Club through their merger with the Hammersmith Ladies Swimming Club (itself founded by his wife Alice five years before in 1916).
+In 1921, Derbyshire was a founding member of the Penguin Swimming Club, later becoming the Hammersmith Penguin Swimming Club through their merger with the Hammersmith Ladies Swimming Club (which was founded by his wife Alice five years before in 1916).

 Legacy

-In 1950 Alice Derbyshire gave a shield to the club she had co-founded in memory of her husband, It was later named the Rob Derbyshire Memorial Trophy and it is awarded each year to the person who has done best for the club.
+In 1950, Alice Derbyshire gave a shield to the club she had co-founded in memory of her husband.
+It was later named the Rob Derbyshire Memorial Trophy and is awarded yearly to the person who has done best for the club.

-In 1976 the club which he and Alice Derbyshire had created was renamed the West London Penguin Swimming and Water Polo Club.
+In 1976, the club he and Alice Derbyshire had created was renamed the West London Penguin Swimming and Water Polo Club.

 In 2005, he was posthumously inducted into the International Swimming Hall of Fame.